Integrate Microsoft

 - Microsoft Tenant: The name of the Microsoft Tenant.

-- CSP Auth: If you integrated with a CSP, this column shows the status the authentication process used by the Cloud Solution Provider (CSP) to access and manage Microsoft services.
-May be Active (green), Expiring (orange/yellow), Expired (red), Invalid (red), or Unknown (orange/yellow).
+CSP Auth: If you integrated with a CSP, this column shows the status the authentication process used by the Cloud Solution Provider (CSP) to access and manage Microsoft services.
+These may be:

 - Last Synced: The date/timestamp of the last sync attempt between Syncro and Microsoft Tenants, which happens daily.